paperlesswriter/paperless-commander/README.md

 ## Installation and call

-1. download “paperless-commander.sh” to the corresponding path (e.g. as “/home/pi/paperless-ngx”).
+1. download “pplc.sh” to the corresponding path (e.g. as “/home/pi/paperless-ngx”).
-2. assign authorization: chmod +x paperless-commander.sh.
+2. assign authorization: chmod +x pplc.sh.
-3. start with ./paperless-commander.sh
+3. start with ./pplc.sh

-Translated with DeepL.com (free version)

 ## Was kann das Skript?